 Perhaps the statistics about the growing usage of cryptocurrencies is still not enough to wholly win you over and convince you to start accepting them at your business.
 If so, consider that a study also found a connection between merchants letting people pay with cryptocurrency and getting more customers and sales.

-The study examined the outcomes of sellers that used a service to accept bitcoin at their businesses.
+The study examined the outcomes of sellers who used a service to accept Bitcoin at their businesses.
 It found that up to 40% of people who paid with that cryptocurrency were new customers.
-Additionally, the sizes of the bitcoin purchases were more than twice that of credit card transactions.
+Additionally, the sizes of the Bitcoin purchases were more than twice that of credit card transactions.

 Accepting cryptocurrencies does not mean you can scale back on the things that ordinarily attract people to your business, such as fantastic service, reasonable prices and a wide selection of products people want.
 However, as this study confirmed, being open to cryptocurrency could make more consumers eager and willing to buy from you.